nettybun/softdom/readme.md

 aware of how the text is rendered by the browser.
 Now imagine trying to implement innerText to pass [their example][4].
 That would be very difficult.

-You know the tradeoffs that work best for your use case.
-The easiest would be aliasing `innerText = this.textContent`.
-The hardest is reading and implementing the W3C spec.
-You can write something in between that works for you.
+You know your tradeoffs best.
+Aliasing `innerText = this.textContent` might be all you need.
+The W3C spec would explain how to write something more complex.

 Don't be scared to hack at the code ✨✨

 [1]: https://github.com/fgnass/domino/blob/master/lib/htmlelts.js#L342
 [2]: https://gitlab.com/nthm/stayknit/tree/work/ssr